LavenG/SchoolProjects/Data Structures/Project_4/README.md

 the previously implemented binary search tree.
 Now when the user tries to find a record given the name the search time is only
 O(1).
 The efficiency of finding records given the score or date is also increased by implementing priority queues.

-Analysis of search and Sort times of the methods is provided in the comments.
+Analysis of search and sort times of the methods is provided in the comments.